probably not posted in right area but has anyone got some knowledge or personal experience in this area?

-I am in a country where the drug information is in a non-English language so looked up the OxyContin package insert in English (believe this is manufacturer page so hopefully mediator will leave in this posting) http://www.purduepharma.com/PI/Prescription/Oxycontin.pdf
+i am in a country where the drug information is in a non-english language so looked up the oxycontin package insert in english (believe this is manufacturer page so hopefully mediator will leave in this posting) https://www.purduepharma.com/pi/prescription/oxycontin.pdf